Staff

 High Trails Outdoor Science School hires positive and dynamic instructors each school year to teach with us at our residential outdoor education program in the mountains of Southern California.

 We typically have 3 staff training during the school year: September is our largest training, with smaller training occurring in January and March.
+We also have a very small number starting in early October to take into account summer jobs ending at the end of September.
 Most contracts are written for the traditional school year, from mid September through the end of May.
 Here’s the online application.
 Thanks!

 Take some time to explore this site.
 We do our best to paint the full picture of working here…hard work and long hours, but also great friends, a wonderful community, and adventures & experiences you won’t find anywhere else!